Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 ## C vs. Fortran Ordering

-NumPy has an internal distinction between C order and Fortran order.[^c-order-footnote] C ordered arrays are stored in memory so that the last axis varies the fastest.
+NumPy has an internal distinction between C order and Fortran order.[^c-order-footnote] C-ordered arrays are stored in memory such that the last axis varies the fastest.
 For example, if `a` has 3 dimensions, then its elements are stored in memory like `a[0, 0, 0], a[0, 0, 1], a[0, 0, 2], ..., a[0, 1, 0], a[0, 1, 1], ...`.
 Fortran ordering is the opposite: the elements